hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 * A domain and a list of subdomains to generate the SSL certificate and host the applications in the cluster
 * The o﻿ptional *openssl* CLI tool, for validating the generated certificates

-### Deploy Super Mario game
+### Deploy Super Mario

-*Super Mario*, together with *Tetris*, can be deployed to the cluster using the YAML manifest files from the GitHub repo [k8s-games](https://github.com/GuopingJia/k8s-games):
+The game *Super Mario*, together with *Tetris*, can be deployed to the cluster using the YAML manifest files from the GitHub repo [k8s-games](https://github.com/GuopingJia/k8s-games):

 ```shell
 $ tree k8s-games/